ruchawaghulde/Facial-Keypoints-Detection/README.md

 # Facial-Keypoints-Detection
+(A Google Collab Project)

-## By Luis, Siddharth and Rucha
+## By Lois, Siddharth and Rucha

 EE-628-A Deep Learning: Final Project using PyTorch.
 * The link :- https://www.kaggle.com/c/facial-keypoints-detection/overview.